gfigue7/idea-120-responses-gfigue7/week-03-salter.md

 All these tools in the theatre come together to create a successful; performance for both the performer and audience.

 # Is there an example in the Rhizome Anthology that could qualify?
+I think there are a couple of examples of a Gesamtkunstwerk in the Rhizome Anthology.
+One example is Alex Galloway, Mark Tribe, and Martin Wattenberg's "StarryNight," made in 1999.
+ It was created from the "online archive of Rhizome's email discussion list."
+These lists were the contemporary tools to create the artistic interface.
+Each archived email was a glowing point of light, and every time a corresponding message was opened, the light would grow brighter.
+These archived emails created a piece of art.